fingo/spata/readme.md

 Parsing implementations are expected to throw specific runtime exceptions when parsing fails.
 This is converted to `DataParseException` in `StringParser` object's `parse` method, while keeping the original exception in `cause` field.

+Although this design decision might be seen as questionable, as returning `Either` instead of throwing an exception could be the better choice, it is made deliberately - all available Java parsing methods throw an exception, so it is more convenient to use them directly while implementing `StringParser` traits, leaving all exception handling in a single place, i.e. the `StringParser.parse` method.

 ### Error handling